 If you’re considering membrane water treatment for the first time, there are things to watch out for and consider.
 This series of three articles covers 10 important tips.
 In this article, the most important tip discussed was to conduct and evaluate the data from a well-designed pilot study.

 About the author

-David H. Paul is president of David H. Paul Inc, an advanced water treatment training and technical services firm in Farmington, N.M.
-He has over 25 years of experience in advanced water treatment, and has published over 100 technical articles and papers.
+David Paul is president of David H. Paul Inc, an advanced water treatment training and technical services firm in Farmington, N.M.
+He has over 25 years of experience in advanced water treatment.
+Paul has published over 100 technical articles and papers.
 He has created and administers a 4,000-page, college-accredited correspondence training program plus three on-campus college degree programs in advanced water treatment.
 He holds a bachelor’s degree in biology and a master’s degree in microbiology from New Mexico State University.
-Paul can be reached at (877) 711-4347, (505) 327-2934 (fax), email: firstname.lastname@example.org or web: www.dhptraining.com.
+Paul can be reached at (877) 711-4347, (505) 327-2934 (fax), email: email@example.com or website: www.dhptraining.com